dmbarbour/wikilon/docs/Runtime.md

 A modest proposal:

-        i00     small constants, actions, tags
+        b00     small constants, built-in operations
-        i01     tagged objects (type in header)
+        b01     tagged objects (type in header)
-        i10     composition cell (B, A) => [B A] i11     constructor cell (H, T) => [H T :]
+        b10     composition cell (B, A) => [B A] b11     constructor cell (H, T) => [H T :]

-The `i` bit is 0 for inline, 1 for values.
-This enables any value to be logically inlined as a function.
-This is mostly useful in context of operations like bind or compose, enabling uniform treatment of pair cons to support pairs, bindings, compositions, etc..
-It also reduces overhead for arity checks, since we don't need to peek beyond the pointer to determine how an object behaves under bind, swap, etc..

 Small constants would be values we can represent within a word.
-Small natural numbers and tags are perhaps the most critical, but it would be tempting to also support small integers, small texts or labels, etc..
+Small natural numbers and tags are perhaps the most critical, but it would be tempting to also support small integers, many decimals, small texts or labels, etc..
 Covering accelerated functions might also be convenient.
 On a 32-bit system, we don't have a lot of room for innovation here.
-But on a 64-bit system, 'small constants' can adequately cover a lot.
+On a 64-bit system (which is the expected case) a 'small' constant can cover a lot of common values without allocations.

-Tagged objects can cover any larger object, though the added header overhead may be significant.
-Modeling tags uniformly as small constants should also simplify the 'compact' phase of mark-compact algorithms.
-Programs, arrays, records, record-of-arrays vs. array-of-records, etc.. might be handled via tagged objects.

-Optimizing basic composition gives us lightweight common constructions - the `[[B]A]` block bind, `[[B][A]]` pairs, and `[B A]` composition.
-List constructor cells then efficiently cover list and tree structured data.
-Larger lists or tuples should be accelerated and represented using tagged arrays.
+Cells cover list and composition constructures, which I imagine will be used very frequently based on my experience with Haskell.
+Both cells should be the same size to reduce GC mark-compact overheads.

+The `b` bit indicates that the item represents a block or value word, something that can be bound with the `b` operator or moved by data shuffling operations.
+This extends the expressiveness of composition cells to support bind, compose, pairs, sums, etc.

+Tagged objects cover everything else, at the cost of a little extra memory.
+I'll track an extra bit during mark-compact GC to distinguish double word cells vs. tagged objects.
+Uniquely referenced, writable memory will always be a tagged object.

+Note: I might want to model buffered arrays, where we can push or pop elements efficiently.
+Logical reversal of lists and arrays could be useful here.

 ### Small Constants